Tips & Tricks

 Contrast is key

-This may seem obvious, but contrast makes or breaks your pictures.
-If you’re looking to have the subject of your photo stand out, make sure it contrasts directly with its backdrop.
+Analyze your environment and use it to your advantage to get the best shots.
+If you want the subject of your photo stand out, make sure it contrasts directly with its backdrop.
 If you’re taking a picture of a white dog, do so while it’s sitting on your brown carpet.
 Black Cat?
 White wall.
-Analyze your environment and use it to your advantage to get the best shots.
 If you’re having trouble, use multi-colored construction paper.
 Cut a small piece off of each color, and put it up against various other pieces and observe it through the camera.
 You’ll see what I’m talking about immediately.

 You can create animated content

-The copy function, in conjunction with Doodle, is very powerful.
-Draw something, copy it, modify it slightly, copy that, modify that slightly.
-Take those frames and use the Animation function to animate them.
-Viola, you’ve made a cartoon.
-With a capture device, there is no functional limit to how long your animation can be.
-You can animate an entire television series in this thing if you’re a big enough lunatic You can also increase the frame rate slightly higher than the Animation function allows by scrolling through the Check option.
+The copy function in conjunction with Doodle is very powerful.
+Draw something, copy it, modify it slightly, copy that, modify that slightly, etc. Take those frames and use the Animation function to animate them.
+Congratulations, you’ve made a cartoon.
+With a capture device, there is no functional limit to how long that cartoon can be.
+You can also increase the frame rate slightly higher than the Animation function allows by scrolling through the Check option.
 Yes, I actually did this.
 A lot.